Biliary atresia is a rare but serious liver disorder that affects newborn babies.

 Biliary atresia can cause a number of problems.

-Growth problems: Your baby will not be able to digest the fats from breast milk or normal formula milk because bile (which is required for fat digestion) is not getting into the intestine.
+Your baby will not be able to digest the fats from breastmilk or normal formula milk because bile (needed for fat digestion) is not getting into the intestine.
 This leads to poor growth.
 Your baby may need a special feed that contains a different kind of fat, which they can digest better.
-Some babies require extra feeds or supplements given through a feeding tube to help them grow.
+Some babies need extra feeds or supplements through a feeding tube to help them grow.

-Vitamin deficiencies: Vitamins A, D, E and K dissolve in fat so they cannot be absorbed properly into the body in biliary atresia.
-Your baby will be given extra medication to provide these vitamins.
+Vitamins A, D, E and K dissolve in fat so they cannot be absorbed properly into the body in biliary atresia.
+Your baby will need extra medicine to provide these vitamins.

-Itch: Liver disease may cause a baby to be very itchy.
+Liver disease may cause a baby to be very itchy.
 This problem does not affect all babies with jaundice, but it can be quite distressing.
-Your baby may be prescribed medicine to help with the itch.
+Your baby may need medicine to help with the itch.

 If the Kasai operation is unsuccessful and the liver starts to fail, other problems may occur.
 Your specialist team will talk to you about the risks for your baby and the things to watch out for.